KhaAzAs/ETL_Airflow_Bash/README.md

 ## Objectives
 In this assignment I will author an Apache Airflow DAG that will:
-* Extract data from a csv file
+* Extract data from a csv file.
-* Extract data from a tsv file
+* Extract data from a tsv file.
-* Extract data from a fixed width file
+* Extract data from a fixed width file.
-* Transform the data
+* Transform the data.
-* Load the transformed data into the staging area
+* Load the transformed data into the staging area.

 ## Airflow Deployment
 ### Task Pipeline